The Encyclopedia of American Songs and Musicals

 2 After a series of delays and a stream of ineffective measures, President Hoover reacts finally by investing public capitals at the level of 2 billion dollars in a vast program of works.
 The project is ambitious but arrives a bit late.
 It indeed seems unlikely that the voters see renew him for a second term.
 In 1931, one worker on four has lost his job, hordes of hoboes strive to find elsewhere better living conditions by travelling cheap in the freight railing across the country; the "Okies", these modest farmers of the Middle West abandon their ungrateful lands and leave for exodus, their luggage loaded in old bangers, hoping to recover in California.
 The novelist John Steinbeck told their story through the Joad family, tragic heroes of The Grapes of Wrath (released in 1939), just as the photographer Dorothea Lange through her striking portraits.

 3 In spring, within the confines of Alabama occurs a sad event which will soon be called the case of the Scottsboro Boys.
-Nine black boys from 12 to 20 years old are charged with raping the day of March 25, two young women in the train connecting Memphis with Chattanooga.
+Nine African-American boys from 12 to 20 years old are charged with raping the day of March 25, two young women in the train connecting Memphis with Chattanooga.
 The charge comes by the way of a group of white youths complaining to have been molested and thrown outside the train by the Blacks.
 Warned of the dispute, the local shériff stops the train and arrests the alleged perpetrators who, tried fortnight later, are all sentenced to death quite so expeditiously by the Court of Scottsboro.

 The verdict is so merciless that the NAACP